simon-ritchie/apysc/docstring_markdowns/apysc/_material_design/button/material_filled_button.md

 - `y`: Union[float, Number], optional
   - Y-coordinate of this button.
 - `text_color`: Optional[Color], optional
   - The color of the label text.
 The label color becomes according to the following priorities: 1.
 If this argument is not omitted (i.e., it is not `None`) 2.
-If a color scheme is set in the `MaterialSettings` (this button refers the `primary` color) 3.
+If a color scheme is set in the `MaterialSettings` (this button refers to the `primary` color) 3.
 A fixed color value.
 - `font_family`: Optional[Union[Array[String], List[str]]], optional
   - A font-family setting.
 - `font_size`: Union[int, Int], optional